-We have expressly recognized that circuit courts have the power, in consider all circumstances to constitutional issues.
+We have expressly recognized that circuit courts have the power, in all circumstances consider to constitutional issues.
 Gulf Pines Memorial Park, Inc. v.
 Oakland Memorial Park, Inc., 361 So.2d 695 (Fla.
 1978).
-However, we stated in Gulf Pines that, as a matter of judicial policy, court should refrain from entertaining declaratory suits except in the most extraordinary cases, where the bypass seeking to party administrative channels can demonstrate that no adequate remedy remains under Chapter 120."
+However, we stated in Gulf Pines that, as a matter of judicial policy, 'the court should refrain entertaining declaratory suits except in the most extraordinary cases, where the bypass party seeking to administrative channels can demonstrate that no adequate remedy remains under Chapter 120."
 Id., at 169.
-Clearly, whether determination ofparticular controversy may be taken out of the administrative process and into a circuit court is a question of judicial policy and not a matter of jurisdiction.
+Clearly, determination οf whether particular controversy may be taken out of the administrative process and into a circuit court is a question of judicial policy and not a matter of jurisdiction.